pcockwell/blog/temp.md

 file stored in S3.
 Our bastion hosts then use cron jobs to pull down new versions of this file, thus allowing an IP authorized via Authy to connect to our infrastructure.
 The system also goes through and removes IPs added in this way after a fixed period.
-We have certain services that are supported by or run directly on these boxes as well.
-Initially, they simply pointed to one of the two instances we had in service, but this was statically configured.

 The simplest way to make this system highly available in the case of an individual instance outage or, in the worst case, a full availability zone